-Each week as I review scores of recipes for Test Kitchen Tuesday, I am reminded of the endless possibilities in the culinary world—flavors, textures, temperatures, all waiting to be explored.
+Each week as I review scores of recipes, I am reminded of the endless possibilities in the culinary world—flavors, textures, temperatures, all waiting to be explored.
 Like any great adventure, disappointment and thrill are part of the risk and reward.
-Last week, the Tuscan Garlic Chicken Pasta was a disappointment.
 However, summer is the perfect time to make basil pesto and grill fish, so my hope is this week will be in the thrill category.
 I will substitute cod in this dish as well as gluten-free pasta, since I already have it on hand.
 Though not as briny as scallops, cod should be a satisfactory choice—we shall see!

 I hope you join me in this delicious adventure!

 Grilled Sea Scallops With Pasta Rags and Homemade Pesto

 3 tablespoons olive oil — plus

 1 cup olive oil

 2 cups fresh basil leaves – (packed)

 2 teaspoons chopped garlic

 1/4 cup grated Parmigiano-Reggiano cheese